Mitwirkung an der ETH

 The ETH Board consults the university groups and the university assemblies via the Executive Board.
 The latter then passes any comments on to the ETH Board.

-The University Assembly is involved in consultations and approvals; it also has the right to make proposals:
+The University Assembly has the right to submit motions

 • on all legislative enactments of the ETH Board and its subordinate bodies relating to ETH;

-• on ETH budget and planning, and on the creation and abolition of teaching and research units;
+• on the budget and planning of ETH Zurich and on the creation and cancellation of teaching and research units;

-It submits comments to the ETH Board on the university President’s annual report, monitors participation and adopts its rules of procedure.
-The ETH Board may assign further powers to it by ordinance (Art.
-31 Sections 2 and 3, ETH Act).
+It submits an opinion to the ETH Board on the annual report of the President of the ETH Board, monitors participation and adopts rules of procedure.
+The ETH Board may grant it further powers by ordinance (Art.
+31 (2) and (3) ETH Act).

-The discussions and decisions of the University Assembly are not secret, however individual speakers are not mentioned in the minutes.
+The members of the University Assembly are not subject to a duty of confidentiality.
+The discussions and decisions of the University Assembly are not secret.
+However, the individual voters are not named in the minutes.

 In 1968, students led by the VSETH mounted a referendum against a new ETH law, which was then rejected by 65.5% of votes in the popular vote on 1 June 1969.
 The criticism was levelled at the insufficient co-determination.